An operational interpretation of coinductive types: Introduction

 \section{Introduction}

 It is natural to consider an interpretation of coinductive types where the elements of a coinductive type~$\nu$ are possibly infinite terms.
 Each finite term of type~$\nu$ containing fixpoint operators then ``unfolds'' to a possibly infinite term without fixpoint operators in the interpretation of~$\nu$.
 For instance, one would interpret the type of binary streams as the set of infinite terms of the form $b_1 :: b_2 :: \ldots$ where $b_1 \in \{0,1\}$ and~$::$ is an infix notation for the stream constructor.
 Then any fixpoint definition of a term of this type should ``unfold'' to such an infinite term.
-We believe this kind of interpretation corresponds closely to a naive understanding of infinite objects and coinductive types, and is thus worth investigating in its own right.
+This kind of interpretation corresponds closely to a naive understanding of infinite objects and coinductive types.

 This paper is devoted to a study of such an interpretation in the context of infinitary rewriting.
 Infinitary rewriting extends term rewriting by infinite terms and transfinite reductions.
 This enables the consideration of ``limits'' of terms under infinite reduction sequences.